twellspring/twellspring.github.io/_posts/2016-06-17-well-formed-hostname-keeps-env-clean.md

 The file_roots section tells salt where to find the state files for a given environment.
 Similarly pillar_roots tells salt where to find the pillar files for a given environment.
 Each of the /data/repos folders is the same git repository, but with a different branch checked out.
 This git repository contains /pillar and /state top level directories and all the pillar/states are within. master is set to the master branch, stage to the stage branch.
 Test is pointed to whatever feature branch I am currently working on.

 I looked at the idea of having the stage and master branches independent.
-With this method code common to both stage and prod gets committed to both branches and code specific to one branch is committed to only the relevant branch.
+Doing this would allow code common to both stage and prod gets committed to both branches and code specific to one branch is committed to only the relevant branch.
 But this went against [git flow](http://nvie.com/posts/a-successful-git-branching-model/) which is used by everyone else in my dev team.
 So instead I decided to stick with git flow here with the addition of a persistent stage branch.
 Hence the workflow I described above.
+Another method can be used to separate common code and environment specific code and will be a future post.

 ## Top Files ##